ntuhpc/training-ay1819/1-Compilation/README.md

 ## Introduction
 This folder contains the sample code for training on compilation.

-## Pre-req
-If you are running with Mac:

 ## Preparation
 1. Login to NSCC with NTU account
 2. Request an interactive queue of 1h